Making Fiends (web series)

-Making Fiends is an American flash animated web series by Amy Winfrey.
+Making Fiends is an American flash animated web series created by Amy Winfrey.
 It follows the interactions between Vendetta, a villainous tomboy that regularly makes terrible creatures called "fiends", and Charlotte, a cheerful and gullible girly-girl who thinks that Vendetta is her best friend.
 Charlotte unintentionally irritates and annoys Vendetta.
 As a result, Vendetta attempts to assassinate her with fiends, but she always fails due to Charlotte's luck.

 The site was first put up on June 3, 2003, and the series debuted with its first episode on July 14, 2003.
-In 2004, the series was licensed by Nickelodeon, and eventually the episodes were broadcast on TurboNick.
-The series would later be uploaded to Amy Winfrey's YouTube page in 2012 in remastered HD quality.
-A 30-minute animated horror comedy cartoon television series was greenlit in 2008 on Nicktoons, which aired only 6 episodes each before being cancelled.
-Nickelodeon Animation Studio, Cyber Chicken Animation Studio and DQ Entertainment Limited all televised the TV show.
+In 2004, the series was licensed by Nickelodeon, and eventually the episodes were broadcast on Nick.com's TurboNick.
+The series would later be uploaded to Amy Winfrey's YouTube page in 2012, re-rendered in HD widescreen.
+A 20-minute animated horror comedy cartoon television series was greenlit in 2008 on Nicktoons, which aired only 6 episodes (each consisting of 3 segments) before being canceled.
+Nickelodeon Animation Studio, Cyber Chicken Animation Studio and DQ Entertainment Limited produced the TV series.